vasturiano/react-force-graph/README.md

 This module exports 3 React components with identical interfaces: `ForceGraph2D`, `ForceGraph3D` and `ForceGraphVR`.
 Each can be used to represent a graph data structure in a 2 or 3-dimensional space using a force-directed iterative layout.

+For dependency convenience, all of the components are also available as stand-alone packages: `react-force-graph-2d`, `react-force-graph-3d` and `react-force-graph-vr`.

 Uses canvas/WebGL for rendering and [d3-force-3d](https://github.com/vasturiano/d3-force-3d) for the underlying physics engine.
 Supports zooming/panning, node dragging and node/link hover/click interactions.